logicalclocks/machine-learning-api/docs/templates/model-serving/predictor.md

     | Tensorflow Serving | ✅        | keras, tensorflow                                |
     | TorchServe         | ❌        | pytorch                                          |

 To learn how to specify the model server used in a deployment, see [Model Server](../predictor_api/#model_server).

 ### Serving tools

-In Hopsworks, model servers can be deployed in three different ways: directly on Docker, on raw Kubernetes deployments (a.k.a. default) or using KServe inference services.
+In Hopsworks, model servers can be deployed in three different ways: directly on Docker, on Kubernetes deployments or using KServe inference services.
-Although the same models can be deployed in either of both serving tools, the use of KServe is highly recommended.
+Although the same models can be deployed in either of our two serving tools (Python or KServe), the use of KServe is highly recommended.
 The following is a comparitive table showing the features supported by each of them.

 ??? info "Show serving tools comparison"